 The first item may be called “cachexia,” but it is technically not cachexia.
 Only item #3 is the official definition of cachexia.

 Dealing with item #1 will most likely involve dealing with the medical profession.
 They will need to feed the patient with tubes.
 The long-term prospects for the patient are not good.
-Alternative treatments for this situation may involve a cesium chloride I.V. or a high dosage vitamin C via I.V.
-Other treatments would be Hydrogen Peroxide (I.V.), HBOT and ozone treatments.
+Alternative treatments for this situation may involve I.V. vitamin infusions.
 In other words, treatments that do not involve digesting food.

 In determining whether a patient really has cachexia, the first thing that must be decided is whether the loss of weight began before the alternative treatment began.
 If the weight loss did begin before the treatment began, it very well could be cachexia.

 On the other hand, if the weight loss began at the same time the treatment began, then it is likely it can be controlled with diet, as discussed above.